recommend-games/blog/content/posts/sdj_designers/index.md

 - 0 different designers won the main award

+## Designers winning in different categories

 ### Longlist

 - 9 designers appear in all 3 categories
 - 69 designers appear in at least 2 categories
 - 567 designers appear in at least 1 category

 ### Shortlist

 - 4 designers appear in all 3 categories
-- 23 designers appear in at least 2 categories
+- 22 designers appear in at least 2 categories
-- 233 designers appear in at least 1 category
+- 218 designers appear in at least 1 category

 ### Winner (incl special award)

-- 9 designers appear in at least 2 categories
+- 8 designers appear in at least 2 categories
-- 128 designers appear in at least 1 category
+- 112 designers appear in at least 1 category

 ### Winner (main award)